-are cosmic engines that drive the evolution of their entire host galaxy.
+are cosmic engines driving the evolution of their entire host galaxies.

 Binary interaction products

 are direct probes of the outcome and the physics of binary interactions.

 Investigating the potential binary origin of Be stars

 Using high-resolution multi-epoch spectroscopy of > 150 classical Be stars, I want to investigate their multiplicity status.